 Northam is on the cusp of significant change.
 With more than \$150million worth of investment occurring over the next two years (as at August 2017), and additional major projects in the pipeline, Northam is a Shire experiencing strong economic growth.
-Strong retail, commercial and infrastructure investment and future projects occurring within Northam provides the opportunity to deliver holistic town centre upgrades for broad benefit.
+Strong retail, commercial and infrastructure investment and future projects occurring within Northam provides the opportunity to deliver holistic Town Centre upgrades for broad benefit.

-However, to truly leverage this new investment as a tool to consolidate the town centre and encourage new activity and vibrancy, a number of supporting initiatives will be required, particularly in the context of re-connecting local people with their town centre and encouraging economic growth and new employment opportunities.
+However, to truly leverage this new investment as a tool to consolidate the Town Centre and encourage new activity and vibrancy, a number of supporting initiatives will be required, particularly in the context of re-connecting local people with their Town Centre and encouraging economic growth and new employment opportunities through townsite revitalisation and infrastructure investment.